 This intermediate certification authority, "AC Camerfirma Corporate Server EV", issues digital certificates for Secure Server or corporate electronic seals, with the same functions as the "Express Corporate Server" certification authority but subject to the requirements of the "CA/Browser Forum Guidelines for Issuance and Management of extended validation certificates".
 This regulation promotes the issue of secure server certificates with extra guarantees in the certificate holders' identification process.
-In this case, the name of the certification authority loses the word Express because the accreditation guarantees required for receiving the certificate are more demanding and therefore require a more elaborate procedure, resulting in a longer issuing time.
+In this case, the name of the certificate are more demanding and therefore require a more elaborate procedure, resulting in a longer issuing time.